lsav/lise.me/_pages/projects.md

 ![Block diagram of project](/assets/images/2016/headboard-uno-block.jpg)
 <span class="caption">Block diagram of version 2</span>

+The final circuit consisted of an Arduino, connected to an HC-05 module to receive Bluetooth commands.
+The Arduino, in turn, drives a PWM chip to control the LED lights via three MOSFETs.

 ![Photo of circuitry](/assets/images/2016/headboard-rev2-circuit.jpg)
 <span class="caption">Photograph of circuitry</span>

-The Arduino side was a full-on collaboration -- we pair programmed most of it.
+The Arduino programming was a full-on collaboration.
 The code repo is viewable [on GitHub](https://github.com/lsav/led-headboard).

 Oh, and I made the cranes. :)